|1. The First Maritime Traders|

 Likewise, the Hebrew script was consonental, except for aleph and vav, the latter serving not only as a consonant (v or w as in the tetragrammaton, YHWH) but also as an indeterminate vowel (o or u).

-Because of the Santorini earthquake (in 1628) and another around 1500 BC, the Phoenicians left Crete, and went back to Lebanon.
+Because of frequent earthquakes (in 1628 and another around 1500 BC), the Phoenicians left Crete, and went back to Lebanon.
 (The Peace Encyclopedia).
 Cretan murals are found in Israel, Lebanon and Egypt.

-Phoenicians/Cretans made great contributions to human civilization: (i) Phoenicians invented the alphabet, (ii) Cretans invented plumbing, which is essential to modern houses, and (iii) created an architectural style with columns.
+Phoenicians/Cretans made great contributions to human civilization: (i) Phoenicians invented the alphabet, (ii) Cretans invented plumbing, which is essential to comfort in modern houses, and (iii) created an architectural style with columns.

 |Life in the Knossos Palace||